MirageNet/Mirage/doc/Articles/Guides/Sync/SyncVars.md

 }
 ```

-In this example, when Player A clicks the left mouse button, he sends a RPC to the server where the `clickCount` SyncVar is incremented.
+In this example, when Player A clicks the left mouse button, he sends an [RPC](../Communications/RemoteActions.md#server-rpc-calls) to the server where the `clickCount` SyncVar is incremented.
 All other visible players will be informed about Player A's new `clickCount` value.

 ## Class inheritance
 SyncVars work with class inheritance.
 Consider this example: